The Wharton School – University of Pennsylvania - Full-Time MBA

-Tuition and fees for the Wharton School full-time MBA, which includes a $2,000 pre-term fee, is $80,432 for 2020-21.
-This cost increase once room and board, health insurance, books and supplies, and ‘miscellaneous’ expenses are factored in.
-The total cost estimate for one year at Wharton is $111,695.
+Tuition and fees for the Wharton School full-time MBA, which includes a $2,000 pre-term fee, is $84,874 for 2022-23.
+This cost increases once room and board, health insurance, books and supplies, and ‘miscellaneous’ expenses are factored in.
+The total cost estimate for one year at Wharton is $118,568.
 Students in the full-time program are all considered for one of Wharton’s fellowships.
 These fellowships can contribute to the costs of both years of schooling, though some are only for second years.

 Federal student loans are available, as are private alternative loans.
-Wharton offers a number of scholarships for specific populations, as well as the John M. Bendheim Loan Forgiveness Fund for Public Service.
+Wharton offers a number of scholarships for specific populations.
 Additionally, Wharton participates in the Yellow Ribbon Program for armed forces veterans.

-Out of 7,518 applications, the Wharton School full-time MBA admitted 916 students for an admissions rate of 12.8 percent.
+Out of 6319 applications, the Wharton School full-time MBA program enrolled 877 students.
 In addition to filling out its online application, applicants to the Wharton School full-time MBA program will also be required to submit two essays, any undergraduate or graduate school transcripts, two letters of recommendation, GMAT or GRE scores, and a resume.
 International students may have to provide their TOEFL scores while those pursuing dual degrees may need to provide supplemental information to one or both programs.
 Those targeting the Lauder MBA/MA program will be required to submit to a telephone interview to demonstrate their language skills through a twenty-minute “Oral Proficiency Interview.”
 Additionally, applicants that are invited to interview must do so.
-Applicants must also submit an application fee of $265.
+Applicants must also submit an application fee of $275.

 The Wharton Full-Time MBA FAQ’s